JeffDeCola/my-cheat-sheets/concourse-ci-cheat-sheet/README.md

     PRIVATE_KEY: {{private-key}}
 ```

-Then in you `task.yml` file, also use params with the same name,
+Then in your `task.yml` file, also use params with the same name
-it will be overwritten.
+(it will be overwritten).

 ```yml
 params:
   PRIVITE_KEY: "this will be overwritten"
 ```

-Hence, this will create an env variable `PRIVATE_KEY` you
+This will create an env variable `PRIVATE_KEY` you
-may use in your script.
+may use in your concourse script.

+echo $PRIVATE_KEY | base64 -d > private-key.txt